Get all the latest data for Chiang Mai

 Does a property price drop look likely in Chiang Mai as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Chiang Mai over the next 12 months is low to medium, mainly because the market is already soft rather than overheated.
+As of 2026, the chance of a meaningful property price decline in Chiang Mai over the next 12 months looks medium for weak assets and low for well-located condos, townhouses, and houses.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Chiang Mai.